 Billions of people use social media regularly in all its forms.
 Why do they?
 What’s the attraction?
 How can something so simple create such big numbers?
 It’s extremely basic.
 Social media fulfills two fundamental human needs – to meet new people and to strengthen existing relationships.
+Obviously, there is a relevant bond between the business of social media and its relationship to finding the right consumers.

 So, how does this relate to business?
 Traditional advertising methods have been one way discussions, a concept that in itself is an oxymoron.
-The fan, customer and ultimately audience are only allowed to listen – how can that possibly be a discussion?
+The fan, customer, and ultimately audience are only allowed to listen – how can that possibly be a discussion?

 Discussions and conversations grow social connections.
 Without it, you don’t have a connection or even the ability to create one.
-Here is where the difference between social strategy and traditional marketing strategy start to significantly differ.
+Here is where the difference between social strategy and traditional marketing strategy starts to significantly differ.

 It’s all about pheromones

 You talk to people all day long.
-Whether you’re in an office, out on the worksite or in a childcare centre – you’re always talking to people.
+Whether you’re in an office, out on the worksite, or in a childcare centre – you’re always talking to people.

-Have you ever had one of those days where you feel slightly awkward, like something’s not quite right?
+Have you ever had one of those days where you feel slightly awkward like something’s not quite right?
 Slightly unfulfilled?
 Then you have a conversation with a friend and your mood lightens.
 The people you’re talking to all day may not be the ones that you really relate or connect with; it’s the social connections with your family and friends that really make a difference to your life.

 When embarking on a new social strategy it’s important to remember that same theory – it’s the people that you want to connect with that make a difference to your life.